Edgenesis/shifu.dev/docs/references/api/deviceshifu-configmap.md

 `DeviceShifuDriverProperties` refer to driver parameters of DeviceShifu.

 - **driverSku** (string)
-  indicates the hardware models supported by the driver, such as `Hikvision Camera`.
+  hardware models supported by the driver, such as `Hikvision Camera`.
 - **driverImage** (string)
-  indicates the container image name of the driver, such as `driver/hikvision-camera:v1.2.3`.
+  container image name of the driver, such as `driver/hikvision-camera:v1.2.3`.
 - **driverExecution** (string)
-   indicates the execution path of the drive.
+   execution path of the drive.
 For command line driver, relative/absolute path of the driver execution file needs to be filled in, such as `python driver.py` or `C:\driver.exe`.

 ## DeviceShifuInstructions